 Palliative Care Volunteer Program

-Palliative Care Volunteer Program volunteers assist the Palliative Care and other clinical teams at Dartmouth-Hitchcock Medical Center in striving to enhance quality of life for patients and their families.
+Palliative Care Volunteer Program volunteers assist the Palliative Care and other clinical teams at Dartmouth-Hitchcock Medical Center (DHMC) in striving to enhance quality of life for patients and their families.

 Our volunteers visit during day and evening hours, including weekends whenever possible.
 Some of the extensive ways volunteers can help:

 - Visiting with patients, making phone calls or writing notes for them can help maintain a patient's connection to community

 - Reading to people who find it difficult to read themselves

 - Simply sitting by the bedside to offer reassurance to people who may be anxious, confused or agitated

 The Palliative Care Volunteer Program is a branch of the DHMC Volunteer Auxiliary.
 Palliative Care Volunteer Program volunteers receive approximately 12 hours of specialized training.
 They are able to provide an extended presence of the teams of caring professionals within DHMC.
 These volunteers generously contribute their time, effort and a variety of skills and talents in a highly creative and individual fashion.
 They bring freshness and vitality to the Palliative Care Service interdisciplinary team.